Joe2k/Deep-Learning/Assignment-1/README.md

   3. Decision Tree
   4. Random Forest Classifier
   5. Nearest Neighbors
-- Performed a comparative study of these models for the classification of MNIST data and sensitivity analysis of the underlying hyperparameters
+- Performed a comparative study of these models for the classification of MNIST data and did sensitivity analysis of the underlying hyperparameters

 **For more info check the notebook file for the code and the report of this assignment**